Levy noise-induced self-induced stochastic resonance in a memristive neuron: The asymptotic matching of timescales and SISR

 with respect $v$. $U_{k_1}(v)$ is the double-well potential with the constant solutions of the last two equations in Eq.~\eqref{eq:stoch1} given by $w$ and $\phi$, respectively.
 This potential has, respectively, a left local minimum, a saddle, and a right local minimum at

 where $P = 3 [ k_1 \rho(\phi)- 1]$ and $Q = 3 w$, see Fig.~\ref{fig:3}.

-It was shown in \cite{Chechkin07,Imkeller06} that for barrier crossing phenomena driven by L\'evy white noise in the double-well potential, the mean exit time from one of the wells follows a \textit{power law} in the limit as $D\to0$ and \textit{not Kramers' law} as the Gaussian white noise would do in the limit as $D\to0$ \cite{yamakou2018coherent,kramers1940brownian,stambaugh2006noise}.
-Following the general results in~\cite{Chechkin07,Imkeller06}, we calculated, for the double-well potential in Eq.~\eqref{pot}, the mean exit times of the L\'{e}vy process as:
+It was shown in \cite{Chechkin07,Imkeller06} that for barrier crossing phenomena driven by L\'evy white noise in the double-well potential, the mean exit time from one of the wells increases as a power $\sigma^{-\alpha}$ of the noise intensity $\sigma$ with $\sigma \to 0$ and not exponentially as with Gaussian white noise would do in the limit as $\sigma \to 0$ \cite{yamakou2018coherent,kramers1940brownian,stambaugh2006noise}.
+By applying the general results presented in~\cite{Imkeller06} to our particular case, we calculated for the double-well potential in Eq.~\eqref{pot}, the mean exit times of the L\'{e}vy process as:

-The mean exit times in Eq.~\eqref{eq:sol1} do depend on the location of the local minima $v_l$ and $v_r$.
-Moreover, they also follows a power law with respect to the noise intensity $D$, which means that the jumping events of trajectories occur with a polynomially small probabilities~\cite{Chechkin07,Imkeller06}.
+We note that the mean exit times in Eq.~\eqref{eq:sol1} depend on the location of the local minima $v_l$ and $v_r$.
+We further recall that the mean exit times of the processes driven by $\alpha$-stable noise are much shorter than those of Gaussian processes because of the presence of large jumps which occur with probability polynomially small in $\sigma$~\cite{Imkeller06}.

 On the other hand, the mean exit times of the Gaussian process follow Kramers' law~\cite{yamakou2018coherent,kramers1940brownian}, with escape events occurring with exponentially small probabilities, and are given by: